particle-iot/docs/src/content/reference/datasheets/tracker/monitor-one-datasheet.md

 {{!-- END do not edit content above, it is automatically generated --}}

 - On the Monitor One (and Tracker SoM), `Wire3` and `Serial1` share the same pins and only one can be used at a time.
+- Hardware flow control is not available on the Monitor One.
+- Serial pins are 3.3V only and are not 5V tolerant.
+- Additional interface chips are required for other serial standards such as RS232 and RS485.

 ### PWM